GarrickZ2/Image-Denoising/README.md

 make test_pngan_with_best load_dir="../experiment/PNGAN"
 ```

-The result will be saved at ./save/noise_gene directory.
+The results will be saved in ./save/noise_gene directory.
 #### Generate the denoised images

 For easy visualization, please refer to our [Restormer demo Colab notebook](https://colab.research.google.com/drive/1HOwZcm8TlgS367nNS-fT6zJPUoRdZ_5_?usp=sharing).
-You would otherwise refer to the original [Restormer README](https://github.com/swz30/Restormer/blob/main/Denoising/README.md#training-1) for detailed descriptions on how to run Restormer denoiser.
+Otherwise, you would refer to the original [Restormer README](https://github.com/swz30/Restormer/blob/main/Denoising/README.md#training-1) for detailed descriptions on how to run Restormer denoiser.
 We provided our Restormer model checkpoint in previous sections.

 ## Dataset Preparation